emberjs/data/packages/ember/README.md

 > [!TIP]
 > If the `<:default>` block is provided, no other named blocks will ever be utilized.
 E.g. the use of
-> default represents a separate mode for the component in which you have signaled that request state
+> default represents a separate mode for the component in which we have signaled that request state
 > management will occur elsewhere

-While the `<Paginate/>` component is *layout-less*, named blocks do have to render *somewhere* ;)
+While the `<Paginate/>` component is *layout-less*, named blocks do have to render *somewhere* 😉

-This means that when multiple blocks are capable of being rendered at the same time that insertion order may matter.
-To that end, we guarantee that blocks render into the DOM in the following order with zero wrapping elements.
+When multiple blocks are capable of being rendered at the same time that insertion order may matter.

+We guarantee that blocks render into the DOM in the following order with zero wrapping elements.
 So content placed in one block will be sibling to content placed in another block if both are rendered.

 - prev
 - content
 - next

 No other blocks are capable of being rendered simultaneously.
-It is possible for all three of these blocks to be shown concurrently if a prev and next requests are both triggered.
+It is possible for all three of these blocks to be shown concurrently if both `prev` and `next` requests are triggered.

 Below, we show a number of example usages.